bobdenotter/seo/README.md

         [..]
         seo:
             type: seo
+            group: "SEO settings"
 ```

-You can assign the fields their own tab, using the `group: 'SEO options'`, to keep them organised in the backend.
+You can assign the fields their own tab, using the `group: 'SEO settings'`, to keep them organised in the backend.

 To add the SEO title and Meta tags to your HTML, edit your templates (the 'master' or 'header') to have the following: